The Devil Rides Out (film): Themes

 Unlike other Hammer films, The Devil Rides Out has little sexual or violent content.
 The film's tone is more serious than many other Hammer titles.

 Paul Leggett, in his study of Terence Fisher's films, describes The Devil Rides Out, despite its occult themes, as a "total conquest of Christianity over the forces of evil".
 Leggett sees the film's script drawing inspiration from the works of Charles Williams and C.S.
 Lewis in addition to Wheatley's novel.
 The film portrays in a serious manner a spiritual reality underlying the physical universe, and the sceptics of the supernatural becoming unwitting allies of evil.

 Professor Peter Hutchings stated that the film has noticeable paternalistic themes: the struggle between good and evil is set up with the older male "savant" authority figures (Duke de Richleau and Mocata), while the younger characters are incapable of defending themselves without subjecting to their authorities.

 Reception

-Reviews of the film have been widely favourable.
-It currently has a 93% "Fresh" rating on Rotten Tomatoes.